 The handles were also quite ornate as well with some made of wood or ivory.
-Many silver tea caddy spoons were also matched to the flatware of the home as well, often being sold in complete sets.
+Many silver tea caddy spoons were also matched to the flatware of the home, often being sold in complete sets.
 It was also not unusual to find engravings on the handles also.
 This helped make the silver caddy spoons even more unique and expensive as well.

 However, by the turn of the 20th century the silver caddy spoons began to fall out of favour.
 The rise of the middle class, modernization and the trends toward simpler fashions began to cut severely into the use of silver for caddy spoons.
 By the beginning of World War II, most of the manufactures had gone out of business.
 Although they are still being made today, the heyday of the silver caddy spoons has certainly passed.
 As far as the antique market is concerned, finding one from the 19th or 18th century may fetch a very high price depending on its craftsmanship.